Tumbaga123/app-dev/README.md

 # app-dev
 My first repository
-## Favorite series/movie
+## Favorite movie
-1. Saw
+1. Talk to Me
-2. The Conjuring
+2. Immaculate
 3. Insidious: The Red Door
 4. Late Night with the Devil
-5. Scream
+5. The Medium
+## Favorite series
+- From
+- Saw
+- The Conjuring
+- Parasyte
+- Gonjiam Haunted Asylum